 The ubiquity of mass media and the Internet assure that anything that it is possible to feel, do, or think, in this moment of history is instantly transmitted around the world electronically, new for a nanosecond before everyone has heard all about it.

 So accustomed are we to admiring creativity in theory that we mentally impose it on everything that we admire, but originality, per se, is almost never what impresses.
-What people raised to love modernism admire most often is the bravura brushstroke, the confidence of execution seemingly tossed off without a thought.
-Yet the bravura brushstroke may be the attribute of art that is most opposite creativity because such skill can only be required by repeating it so often that it is virtually automatic.
+For example: what people raised to love modernism admire most often in Modernism is the bravura brushstroke, the confidence of execution seemingly tossed off without a thought.
+Yet seen without the romance, the bravura brushstroke may well be the attribute of art that is most opposite of spontaneity in that it only becomes possible through repeating the gesture so often that it is virtually automatic.

-The irony of it can make you cry.
+The irony of it all can make you cry.
 Creativity isn’t even a real thing.
-It is to art what ether was to 19th C. physics, an abstraction devised to account for phenomena that did not quite fit into the accepted framework for discussing such things.
+It is to art what ether was to 19th C. physics, an abstraction devised to account for phenomena that did not quite fit into the accepted framework for understanding such things.

-If creativity and originality are real, show me something important that exhibits them.
+If creativity and originality are real, please show me something important that exhibits them.
 I won’t wait—it’s going to take you a while.
-Most of the works of even the few genuinely original artists are not original, in that the overwhelming majority of every artist’s paintings, especially their best, are necessarily repetitions or minor elaborations and improvements upon their earlier works.
-Maybe at the very beginning, there is something undeniably original, or maybe there isn’t.
-Jackson Pollock is surely one of America’s most original painters; there had never been anyone quite like him.
-Think so?
-Flip through the works of his teacher, the Regionalist painter Thomas Hart Benton and tell me if you still think Pollock’s compositions or use of color were truly original.
+Most of the works of even the few genuinely original artists are not original in that the overwhelming majority of every artist’s paintings, especially their best, are necessarily repetitions or minor elaborations and improvements upon their earlier works.
+Maybe at the very beginning, there is something undeniably original, or maybe there isn’t, but we recognize the work of significant artists precisely because they imitate themselves again and again throughout their careers.
+A single “original” painting does not make a career.
+Might you choose Jackson Pollock as a true original?
+He is surely one of America’s most original painters; there had never been anyone quite like him.
+Really?
+Flip through the works of his teacher, the Regionalist painter Thomas Hart Benton and tell me if you still think Pollock’s compositions or use of color were original.

-It is the same for most of the arts.
-Creativity is the smallest part of the creative arts because artists, when not consciously or unconsciously copying from each other, are usually copying themselves.
-It’s even truer in the performing arts, which are the arts that enjoy the widest fan base.
+It’s even truer in the performing arts, which are the arts that enjoy the widest and most cultivated fan base.
 Performance is execution by definition—musicians and actors are executors, not creators.
 When musicians are creative, they are called composers.
+Even musical forms that involve jamming aren’t truly creative for the most part–jamming, like design, is a matter of fluent selection from a limited set of options.
+It’s beautiful, but creative is the wrong word.
 But we have to think of excellence in execution as creative because to imply that something is not creative is to disparage it.

 None of this is to say that creativity is bad—it has its place—but why encourage it, let alone fetishize it?
 Creativity doesn’t need encouragement, in fact, encouragement doesn’t even help.
 Nothing is more dispiriting to a genuinely creative young person than the enthusiasm of the official representatives of a trillion-dollar educational and media establishment.
-For the rest of us, creative thinking is usually a sign of bad planning and lack of knowledge or skill.
+For the ordinary rest of us, creative thinking is usually a sign of bad planning and lack of knowledge or skill.
 This is overwhelmingly true in business and engineering, where there is a well-known best practice for almost every problem.
 Unglamorous but true.
-Nevertheless, the highest praise in business is that someone “thinks outside the box” even though literally nine times out of ten the need to think outside the box is caused by a failure to think inside the box.
+Nevertheless, a century of cultural indoctrination have led to a state of affairs in which the highest praise in business is that someone “thinks outside the box” even though literally nine times out of ten the need to think outside the box is caused by someone’s failure to think inside the box.

-The educational establishment with its Sesame Street political platitudes from Great Grandma’s day has now trained generations to think that creativity is what it’s all about; that mere excellence is for the grunts.
+The educational establishment with its Sesame Street political platitudes from Great Grandma’s day has now trained four generations to think that creativity is what it’s all about; that mere excellence is for the grunts.
 It’s hard to argue with because there’s so rarely a status quo that doesn’t cry out for upending.
-The fallacy is that you need a vast bureaucracy and vested cultural establishment to pound the lesson in.
-But almost by definition you can’t raise revolutionaries—they’re revolutionaries, duh—so what you get is regular people trained to think that mere excellence is second best.
+The fallacy is in the belief that you need a vast bureaucracy and a vested cultural establishment to pound the lesson in.
+But almost by definition you can’t raise revolutionaries—they’re revolutionaries, duh—so what you get is an army of regular people trained to think that mere excellence is second best.

-Why don’t and teach the boys and girls some real values.
+Why don’t and teach the boys and girls some real values for a change.
 Teach them that creativity is the lazy way out for people who haven’t learned how to solve a problem.
 In the unlikely event that creativity is called for, they’ll know it, if they’re capable of it.
 Celebrate the people who make things and make things happen, for a change.
+Celebrate mastery.